krobelus/rate-experiments/README.md

 Here we clarify which reason deletions are actually problematic.

 In general, deleting a reason clause shrinks the trail.
-However, if, and only if there is another clause that can act as reason for the same literal at any point during unit propagation after removing the reason clause, then the set of literals in the trail does not change.
+However, if, and only if there is another clause that can act as reason for the same literal at any point during unit propagation, then the set of literals in the trail does not change.
 We call this special case a *redundant reason deletion*, and the other case a *non-redundant reason deletion*.

 Note that the term *unit deletion* comprises deletions of any unit clause, that is, reason deletions and other deleted units that were not propagating.